duckdb/duckdb-web/docs/sql/data_types/interval.md

 FROM (VALUES (INTERVAL (random() * 123456789) MILLISECONDS)) _(period)
 ```

-> Warning Note that the *microseconds* component is split only into hours, minutes, and microseconds, rather than hours, minutes, seconds, and microseconds.
+> Warning Note that the *microseconds* component is split only into hours, minutes, and microseconds, rather than hours, minutes, *seconds*, and microseconds.

-Additionally, the rounded below integer amounts of centuries, decades, seconds, milliseconds in an `INTERVAL` can be extracted via the `datepart` function, but these components not required to reassemble the original interval since they are already captured by the exact amount of years and microseconds, respectively.
+Additionally, the rounded below integer amounts of centuries, decades, seconds, milliseconds in an `INTERVAL` can be extracted via the `datepart` function, but these components are not required to reassemble the original `INTERVAL` since they are already captured by the exact amount of years and microseconds, respectively.

 For example,